hjcanada/MW-Community/README.md

 * Most of the functionalities are only accessible to the registered user;

 ### Signup/Login
-* Sign up or log in with valid username and password;
+* Sign up or log in with valid username and password, and warning/error/success alerts will be shown based on different conditions;
 * Navigation bar and home page will show different views before and after logging in;

 ### Profile